 As seen from key viewing areas, the subject parcel is in an area where existing dwellings, accessory buildings, and vineyards are seen scattered throughout the landscape.
 Development in the area consists of dwellings, vineyards, and accessory structures.
 Dwellings and other structures are sited near existing stands of trees which serve to partially screen the development, making them visually subordinate as viewed from KVAs.
-As discussed in the findings above about visual subordinance of the proposed dwelling, existing topography, the retention of existing vegetation, and the distance from KVAs, combined with the use of exterior building materials and colors that blend with the landscape will ensure the proposed development will not cause adverse impacts to scenic resources as viewed from key viewing areas.
+As discussed in the findings above about visual subordinance, the retention of existing vegetation, the distance from KVAs, and the use of exterior building materials and colors that blend with the landscape will ensure the proposed development will not cause adverse impacts to scenic resources as viewed from key viewing areas.
 These elements are necessary to ensure the proposed dwelling will have no cumulative effects on scenic resources.

 To determine cumulative effects, staff analyzed the existing development and development potential of the subject parcel and the adjacent and nearby SMA land also in the Pastoral Landscape Setting within a half mile of the subject parcel.
-This area was chosen because it is managed as SMA, which contains different development standards from nearby GMA and Tribal land, and because all the parcels are subject to the design guidelines of the Pastoral Landscape Setting.
+This area was chosen because it is managed as SMA, which contains different development standards from nearby GMA and Tribal land, and because all the parcels are subject to the design requirements of the Pastoral Landscape Setting.
 The subject parcel is surrounded by state and federal government lands to the southwest, south and southeast.
 Government-owned land in the SMA is not typically developed, so staff assumes that government lands near the subject parcel would not be developed.
 Within the study area there are two privately-owned parcels, one of which is the subject parcel.
 Both parcels are currently developed with a single-family dwelling and accessory structures.

-Commission Rule 350-81-190(2) allows on lands designated SMA Agriculture a combined footprint of 2,500 sq. ft. for accessory buildings on parcels larger than 10 acres, and a combined accessory building footprint of 1,500 square feet on parcels less than or equal to 10 acres.
-The subject parcel, which is over 10 acres, has a current combined accessory building of 1,400 and would therefore be eligible for an additional accessory building of 1,100 sq. ft.
+Commission Rule 350-81-190(2) allows on lands designated SMA Agriculture a combined footprint of 2,500 square feet. for accessory buildings on parcels larger than 10 acres, and a combined accessory building footprint of 1,500 square feet on parcels less than or equal to 10 acres.
+The subject parcel, which is over 10 acres, has three accessory buildings with a combined footprint of 1,400 square feet and would therefore be eligible for an additional accessory building of 1,100 square feet.
 The adjacent parcel to the east is over 10 acres and has one accessory building of 1,432 square feet.
 Therefore, an additional accessory building of approximately 1,000 square feet is allowable on this parcel.
 The existing development on the subject parcel and the adjacent parcel is approximately one quarter of a mile apart.
 At this distance, the cumulative visual impact of the current development is insignificant.
-If any new development, the visual impacts of the combined activities would be collectively insignificant.
+If any new development on the subject parcel and the adjacent parcel were to be sited near existing development, the visual impacts of the combined activities would be collectively insignificant.